-Academic Status: A student's Grade Point Average (GPA) is computed by dividing quality points by quality hours.
+A student's Grade Point Average (GPA) is computed by dividing quality points by quality hours.
 Grades of AU, I, N, P, and W and remedial grades are disregarded in the computation of averages.
-The records of students are reviewed as they stand at the end of any given semester or session.
-Students may be placed on, removed from, or continued on probation, suspended or dismissed at the end of any semester or session.
+The records of students are reviewed as they stand at the end of any given semester.

+Students who do not maintain Good Academic Standing will be placed on, removed from, or continued on Academic Probation, Suspension or Dismissal at the end of any given semester.
 Any student with "I" (incomplete) grades at the end of the semester will be re-evaluated after the deadline to change such grades has passed (see grading policies).
 Students can be placed on or removed from probation at that time.
-From the basis of this review, the following policies are applied: